 Certain foods and drinks can lower the amount of acid in your stomach, causing the medicine to be released before it reaches the small intestine.
 This can cause stomach pain, nausea, and vomiting.
 This can also cause PROCYSBI to act differently in the body than it should.

-This is why you should take PROCYSBI capsules with acidic drinks like fruit juice or with water, or mix PROCYSBI granules with acidic foods like applesauce or berry jelly, to keep the acid in your stomach higher.
+This is why you should take PROCYSBI capsules with drinks like water or fruit juice (except grapefruit juice), and mix PROCYSBI granules with foods like applesauce or berry jelly, all of which are acidic, to keep the acid in your stomach higher.

 Don't eat fatty foods right before or after taking PROCYSBI because fat in the small intestine will reduce the absorption of PROCYSBI.